PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/Unreal Leaderboards.md

 ## Introduction

-If you've followed the Portal [Tutorial](./README.md) for making an Event and a Leaderboard, then for this tutorial you only need to call your Event.
+If you've followed the [tutorial](./README.md) for making an Event and a Leaderboard, then for this tutorial you only need to call your Event.

 Here's an overview of what we'll cover in this tutorial: